Finance (Corporate Finance) (MSc)Back

 - A business research skills module is included

-- You will produce an integrated Corporate Finance real-life Research Project or gain equivalent experience on a Corporate Internship
+- You will produce Corporate Finance Research Project or gain experience on a Corporate Internship

-- Throughout the course we will also focus on enhancing your analytical skills and personal development
+- Throughout the course we will focus on enhancing your analytical skills and personal development

 Skills and Careers Information